adrianblynch/europeanstar/README.md

 ### Todo
 - Add automated browser tests.
 Possibly Cypress
+- ~~Heroku notification to Slack on Production deployments~~
 - Pre-commit hook to run Prettier
 - Alternative deployment to AWS S3
 - Better styling for tablets and desktop
 - Close datepicker on selection
 - Extract and centralise class colour styles
+- ~~Start using styled-tools~~
+- Highlight the chosen fare in class colour